Bachelor of Science in Computer Information Sciences Online

 Discover the value of our low-cost tuition

-The following is the tuition breakdown for students pursuing the Bachelor of Science in Computer Information Sciences online.
-Our tuition is affordable and can be paid by the course.
+The following is the tuition breakdown for online undergrad students pursuing their online CIS degree.
+Our tuition is affordable and can be paid by the course, no matter if you’re located in Texas or another state nationwide!

 Transfer your credits and stay on budget